Transportation Providers

 Human services transportation entails a network of coordinated services provided by public transportation agencies, tribes, non-profit organizations, non-emergency medical transportation providers, and private carriers.
 No one entity can meet the range of rural mobility needs in this region.
 It takes multiple partners providing complementary and coordinated services to break down the barriers that prevent people from getting where they need to be, when they need to be there.

 • 13 fixed routes provide service throughout Clallam County.
+This includes Route 50 Jamestown, which is contracted by the Jamestown S’Klallam Tribe and operates between Sequim and the Jamestown Campus in Blyn.
 All Clallam Transit fixed-route buses are ADA-accessible for mobility devices.

 • Interlink is an on-demand microtransit service in Forks and Sequim that provides shared-ride services.
 Interlink provides point-to-point and timed connections with transit centers, and also can operate with predetermined pickup locations throughout the Forks or Sequim service area.
 It operates six days a week in both communities.
 In Sequim service runs from 8:30 - 4:40.
 In Forks, it operates Mon-Fri from 5:30 am - 5:15 pm, and on Saturday from 7:45 am - 4:45 pm.
 Reservations can be made and vehicle arrival tracked using the Ride Pingo app and can be made on-demand or up to two hours in advance.
 On-demand rides can take up to 20 minutes for pickup.
 Reservations can also be made by calling Clallam Transit.
 Vehicles are wheelchair accessible.